-containing the total income of the entity and the amount attributable to Virginia under either the applicable state apportionment formula, as provided in Va.
-Code §§ 58.1-408 through 58.1-420, or by using an alternative method approved by the Tax Commissioner as provided in Va.
-Code § 58.1-421.

-2. The return will include each qualified nonresident owner's name, address, social security number and Virginia taxable income attributable to each qualified nonresident owner.

-3. The amount of tax is computed on the Virginia taxable income by applying the highest tax rate for individual income tax specified in Va.
-Code § 58.1-320 or by reference to the tax tables published by the Department, without regard to the number of participants.
-The tax is computed on the entity's income attributable to the qualified nonresident owners without benefit of itemized deductions, standard deductions, personal exemptions, credit for income taxes paid to states of residence or credit for Virginia income tax withheld on behalf of the owners.

-4. An owner, officer or employee of the pass-through entity who is authorized to act on behalf of the pass-through entity in tax matters (authorized representative) must sign the unified return.
-By signing the return, the signer is declaring that he or she is the authorized representative of the pass-through entity and that each participant has signed a consent form authorizing the pass-through entity to act on the participant's behalf in the matter of unified returns and acknowledging the participant's understanding and acceptance of all of the terms and conditions of participation in a unified return.
-The consent form must continue in force indefinitely until revoked in writing by the participant and permit the pass-through entity to file amendments or take other actions concerning the unified return without additional authorization from the participant.
-The consent forms must be maintained by the pass-through entity and provided to the Department for inspection upon demand.
-Participation in the unified return will indicate the consent of the nonresident owner to be taxed by the Commonwealth of Virginia.

-5. Estimated income tax payments made on behalf of owners included in a unified return must be made on a unified basis, using the name and account number or federal employer identification number (FEIN) of the passthrough entity.
+- 1. The PTE must provide a schedule containing the total income of the entity and the amount that is attributable to Virginia under either the applicable state apportionment formula, as provided in Va.
+Code §§ 58.1-408 through 58.1-420, or by using an alternative method of apportionment that is approved by the Tax Commissioner as provided in Va.
+Code § 58.1-421. - The return will include each qualified nonresident owner's name, address, and Social Security number, and the Virginia taxable income attributable to each qualified nonresident owner. - 3.
+The amount of tax is computed on the Virginia taxable income by applying the highest tax rate for individual income tax specified in Va.
+Code § 58.1-320 or by reference to the tax tables that are published by the Department, without regard to the number of participants.
+The tax is computed on the entity's income that is attributable to the qualified nonresident owners without the benefit of itemized deductions, standard deductions, personal exemptions, credit for income taxes paid to states of residence or credit for Virginia income tax withheld on behalf of the owners. - 4.
+An owner, officer or employee of the PTE who is authorized to act on behalf of the PTE in tax matters (authorized representative) must sign the composite return.
+By signing the return, the signer is declaring that he or she is the authorized representative of the PTE and that each participant has signed a consent form authorizing the PTE to act on the participant's behalf in the matter of composite returns, and acknowledging the participant's understanding and acceptance of all of the terms and conditions of participation in a composite return.
+The consent form must continue in force indefinitely until it is revoked in writing by the participant, and permit the PTE to file amendments or take other actions concerning the composite return without additional authorization from the participant.
+The consent forms must be maintained by the PTE and provided to the Department for inspection upon demand.
+Participation in the composite return will indicate the consent of the nonresident owner to be taxed by the Commonwealth of Virginia. - Estimated income tax payments made on behalf of owners included in a composite return must be made on a composite basis, using the name and account number or federal employer identification number (FEIN) of the PTE.

-Note that automatic extensions of time to file Form 502 or Form 770 and Form 765 are separate and independent of each other.
+Automatic extensions of time to file Form 502 or Form 770 and Form 765 are separate and independent of each other.
 A payment may be required for an extension for Form 765 if 90% of the liability has not been paid by the original due date.